Whatever your preference, Myrtle Beach has nearly as many places to eat a quality steak as it does golf courses.

 1. New York Prime – New York Prime is, as you may have guessed, a New York-style steakhouse.
 The ambiance, the food (a 40 ounce porterhouse for two?), it all adds up to the Myrtle Beach area’s best high-end steakhouse.

-2. 21 Main – Located at North Beach Plantation, 21 Main opened in 2011 and immediately took its place among the area's finest steakhouses.
-Featuring 28 day dry-aged meats and a menu that also includes some of the area's best sushi, 21 Main is arguably the Grand Strand's best restaurant.
+2. 21 Main – Located at North Beach Plantation, 21 Main opened in 2011 and immediately took its place among the area’s finest steakhouses.
+Featuring 28 day dry-aged meats and a menu that also includes some of the area’s best sushi, 21 Main is among the Grand Strand’s best restaurants.

 3. Angelos Steak & Pasta – While New York Prime screams upscale, Angelos takes a different tact.
 An all-you-can-eat Italian buffet is not typically an indicator of great steak, but Angelos isn’t typical.
 Angelos delivers finely cooked bovine and anyone that can eat the Big Daddy is a man among boys.